Main content

 -

-Materials that do not pertain to student academic performance or discipline, trustee issues, or faculty personnel matters are open.
-Some files in Series 1: 2002 Accession, 1950-1999 contain student records that are restricted for 75 years from date of creation or for the lifetime of the student.
+Some files in Series 1: 2002 Accession, 1950-1999 contain student records that are restricted for 75 years from date of creation.

-Restrictions are noted in the relevant series or subseries descriptions and in the folder list.
+The collection has been reviewed, and restrictions are noted in the relevant series or subseries descriptions and at the item level.

 - Use Restrictions